RawSalmon69/Online-Job-Fair-SWP-Project/README.md

 The project is for 2110503 (2023/2) Software Development Practice.
 ## Tools and Frameworks
-NodeJS, ExpressJS, BcryptJS, Postman and Github
+NodeJS, ExpressJS,JSONWebToken, BcryptJS, Postman and Github